saferpay/sndbx/texts/postfinance.md

 ## <a name="pf-alias"></a> Storage in the Secure Card Data Store

-Saferpay provides the possibility of storing PostFinance’s Postcard in the Saferpay Secure Card store.
+If you intend on saving Postcard-data for later use, Saferpay provides the possibility of storing PostFinance’s Postcard inside the Saferpay Secure Card store.
 For this, the following requirements must be met:

 *	Activation of Saferpay Secure Card Data in the merchant account
 * The activation of the PostFinance Alias System for PostFinance and Saferpay.